Area residents attend sporting events, concerts, lectures, poetry readings, and a myriad of other programs open to our extended campus community.

 Each year the University sponsors a Hunger and Homelessness event.
 The nationally designated week of recognition falls before Thanksgiving each year.
 Activities include speakers on hunger and homelessness, a trip to a local food bank to serve meals, and a hunger banquet.

 When the school year comes to end, many students clear out their closets and wardrobes to get ready for summer.
-Donate your unwanted items to the Cornerstone Compassion Center (Please link to www.cornerstonecompassion.org).
+Donate your unwanted items to the Cornerstone Compassion Center (www.cornerstonecompassion.org).
 Your used items can go a long way in helping needy families in the Redlands/San Bernardino area.
 Here is a list of some things you can and cannot donate:

 Things to include: